 During the 1966 season, Shamsky made history on August 12 and 14.
 Over the span of two games at Crosley Field in Cincinnati, he homered in four consecutive at-bats.
 On the 12th, the Reds and the Pittsburgh Pirates played an extra-inning affair in which 11 home runs were hit.
 The Pirates were ahead six times and the Reds three.
 With the Pirates ahead 7-6 in the eighth inning, Shamsky came into the game to play left field.

 In the end, however, despite Shamsky’s heroics, the Pirates came away with a 14-11 victory in 13 innings.
-After the game, he took the loss hard and declined an opportunity to go on a Cincinnati post-game radio show, Star of the Game..
-“How can you be a star when your team loses?” he commented.
+After the game, he took the loss hard and declined an opportunity to go on a Cincinnati postgame radio show, Star of the Game.
+“How can you be a star when your team loses?” he commented.14

-Despite becoming the first player to homer three times after not starting, Cincinnati manager Dave Bristol sat out Shamsky for the second game of the series against Pittsburgh lefty Woodie Fryman.
-He then sat out the next game against right-hander Vernon Law.
-When Bristol sent him up to bat for catcher Johnny Edwards in the seventh, he connected on a two-run shot against Law that gave the Reds a brief 2-1 advantage.
+Despite Shamsky’s becoming the first player to homer three times after not starting, Cincinnati manager Dave Bristol sat him out for the second game of the series, against Pittsburgh lefty Woodie Fryman.
+The Reds won that game, 11-0, a contest that was called during the sixth inning after a 50-minute rain delay.
+He then sat out the start of the rubber game of the series on the 14th, against right-hander Vernon Law.
+When Bristol sent Shamsky up to bat for catcher Johnny Edwards in the seventh, he connected for a two-run shot against Law that gave the Reds a brief 2-1 advantage.
 After the game, a 4-2 loss to the Bucs, the wild speculation and media circus began.
 Could he do it again?
 Could he make it five in a row?

-Shamsky’s teammates made light of the event. “’Just think,’ kidded Sammy Ellis, “a few days ago Artie was just an average bench warmer.
+Shamsky’s teammates made light of the event.
+“Just think,” kidded Sammy Ellis, “a few days ago Artie was just an average bench warmer.
 Today he’s a national hero.”
 Outfielder Tommy Harper said, “Artie’s act sure is a tough one to follow.
 I struck out after three (actually, two) of those four homers.
 No one noticed it, though, they were still cheering Artie.”
-Shamsky himself said, “If I do hit the fifth straight one, there will be champagne for everyone — on me.”
+Shamsky himself said, “If I do hit the fifth straight one, there will be champagne for everyone — on me.”16

 Shamsky’s four consecutive home runs put him in impressive company.
-Other players to hit four successive home runs over two games: Jimmie Foxx, Mickey Mantle, Hank Greenberg, Ralph Kiner, and his hero Stan Musial.
-That season, Shamsky hit 21 home runs in just 234 at-bats, finishing second on the team behind Deron Johnson’s 24 in more than 500 at-bats.
-Despite his slugging, Shamsky finished the season batting only .231 with just 47 RBIs.
+Other players to hit four home runs in four straight plate appearances over multiple games include Albert Pujols, Troy Glaus, Shawn Green, Manny Ramirez, Bo Jackson, Larry Herndon, Deron Johnson, Mike Epstein, Bobby Murcer, Johnny Blanchard, Jimmie Foxx, Mickey Mantle, Hank Greenberg, Ralph Kiner, and Shamsky’s hero Stan Musial.
+That season Shamsky hit 21 home runs in just 234 at-bats, finishing second on the team behind Deron Johnson’s 24 in more than 500 at-bats.
+Despite his .521 slugging percentage, Shamsky finished the season batting only .231 with just 47 RBIs.

 The next season, 1967, was Shamsky’s last with the Reds.
-He had had an injury-riddled year, struggling primarily with back issues that plagued his entire career.
-He hit only .197 with he had just 13 RBIs in ’67 and hit as many home runs all season (three) as he did the previous year in a game he entered in the eighth inning.
+He had had an injury-riddled year, struggling primarily with back issues that would plague his entire career.
+He hit only .197 with just 13 RBIs and hit only three home runs all season.
 Shamsky was traded to the Mets on November 8 for utility infielder Bob Johnson.

 Initially, Shamsky was not happy about the trade.
-He learned the news while recovering from surgery in St. Louis to remove a cyst from his tailbone.
+He learned the news while recovering from surgery in St. Louis to have a cyst removed from his tailbone.
 Reds general manager Bob Howsam called him at home, and Art expected to be asked how he was feeling.
 He immediately said he felt great and was looking forward to next season.
-“That’s good,” said Howsam, “because we just traded you to the Mets.”
+“That’s good,” said Howsam, “because we just traded you to the Mets.”19

-The 1968 New York Mets were the youngest team in the major leagues, with an average age of 26.
-Shortstop Bud Harrelson and outfielder Ron Swoboda were the only two players in the Opening Day lineup who had opened the season with the club in ’67.
-The team now had young players like Tommie Agee and Al Weis, both brought over in a trade with the Chicago White Sox, and Ken Boswell made the club for the first time out of spring training.
-Boswell, like Shamsky, the part of a left-handed platoon, became Art’s close friend and roommate.
+The 1968 New York Mets were the one of the youngest teams in the major leagues, with an average age of 25.9.
+(Only the Astros had younger hitters, 25.6, and only the Cubs had younger pitchers, 25.4.)
+The Mets had a core of returning position players in shortstop Bud Harrelson, first baseman Ed Kranepool, catcher Jerry Grote, and outfielders Ron Swoboda and Cleon Jones.
+The team also now had young players like Tommie Agee and Al Weis, both brought over in a trade with the Chicago White Sox, and Ken Boswell made the club for the first time out of spring training.
+Boswell, like Shamsky part of a left-handed platoon, became Art’s close friend and roommate.

-Despite only a .238 average, Shamsky hit 12 home runs with 48 RBIs.
+Even with a mediocre .238 average, Shamsky hit 12 home runs with 48 RBIs.
 “While we weren’t breaking any records in 1968, we were competitive,” Shamsky said.
-“We were a little less than a .500 ball club through the middle of the season.
+“We were a little less than a .500 ballclub through the middle of the season.
 The one thing we did have, though, was harmony.
 It was a clubhouse filled with people who generally liked each other.
-We had a few ‘characters’ and some loners, but, all in all, the 1968 Mets were a team that pulled for each other.”
+We had a few ‘characters’ and some loners, but, all in all, the 1968 Mets were a team that pulled for each other.”21

 The next season, 1969, was the first year of divisional play and new National League teams were added in Montreal and San Diego.
 Gil Hodges, who had suffered a heart attack right before the end of the 1968 season, predicted that the Mets would win 85 games.
 His club won 100.